 Each pin on Port A can be setup using the PAWU register to permit a negative transition on the pin to wake-up the system.
 When a Port A pin wake-up occurs, the program will resume execution at the instruction following the "HALT" instruction.
 If the system is woken up by an interrupt, then two possible situations may occur.
-The first is where the related interrupt is disabled or the interrupt is enabled but the stack is full, in which case the program will resume execution at the instruction following the "HALT" instruction, the interrupt which woke-up the device will not be immediately serviced, but will rather be serviced later when the related interrupt is finally enabled or when a stack level becomes free.
-The other situation is where the related interrupt request flag is set high before entering the SLEEP or IDLE Mode, the wake-up function of the related interrupt will be disabled.
+The first is where the related interrupt is disabled or the instruction following the "HALT" instruction, the program will resume execution at the instruction following the "HALT" instruction, the interrupt which woke-up the device will not be immediately serviced, but will rather be serviced later when the related interrupt is enabled or when a stack level becomes free.
+The other situation is where the related interrupt is enabled and the stack is not full, in which case the regular interrupt response takes place.
+If an interrupt request flag is set high before entering the SLEEP or IDLE Mode, the wake-up function of the related interrupt will be disabled.

-System Oscillator Wake-up Time (SLEEP Mode) Wake-up Time (IDLE0 Mode) Wake-up Time (IDLE1 Mode)
+System Oscillator Wake-up Time Wake-up Time (SLEEP Mode) (IDLE0 Mode) Wake-up Time (IDLE1 Mode)

 HIRC 15~16 HI 1~2 HIRC cycles

 LIRC 1~2 LIR 1~2 LIRC cycles